grompe/BTWTweak/patcher/readme.txt

 - Added some visual explanation to Gloom.

-- Fixed writing table causing crash when used simultaneously in multiplayer.
+- Fixed writing table causing crash when used simultaneously in multiplayer

+- Fixed /playtime command for multiplayer

 v0.9b